 D. The Director of Internal Auditing will have direct access to the Chairman of the Board of Trustees, the Audit Visiting Committee and senior management, as appropriate.

 IV.
 ORGANIZATION AND RESPONSIBILITY:

-A. The Director of Internal Auditing will report functionally to the Audit Visiting Committee and administratively (i.e., day to day operations) to the Vice President for Finance and Administration.
+A. The Director of Internal Auditing will report functionally to the Audit Visiting Committee and administratively (i.e., day to day operations) to the Executive Vice President.
 The Director of Internal Auditing will communicate and interact directly with the Audit Visiting Committee, including in executive sessions when called upon to do so.